What are the limitations of blockchain?

 2 – All upgrades are voluntary

-Blockchain is not under the control of a single entity.
-You cannot only upgrade the system on your own accord.
-Because it’s not a centralized system, other participants in the network are under no obligation to upgrade to your software.
-All upgrades made to the system must be compatible with older software.
+You can’t force an upgrade because the blockchain isn’t under the control of a single entity.
+Due to the fact that it is not a centralized system, other participants in the network don’t have to upgrade to your software and all upgrades made to the system must be compatible with older software.
 In a decentralized system you constantly service older systems, so it makes the software more complicated.

 3 – Users of blockchain all possess the same power